-h) application of procedures and therapy with donors that render laboratory tests unreliable:
+a. h) application of procedures and therapy with donors that render laboratory tests unreliable:

-haemodilution higher than 50%, where a pre-transfusion/infusion sample is not available,
+a.h.a) haemodilution higher than 50%, where a pre-transfusion/infusion sample is not available;

-treatment with immunosuppressive agents,
+a.h.b) treatment with immunosuppressive agents;

-i) evidence of any other risk factors for transmissible diseases on the basis of a risk assessment, taking into consideration donor travel and exposure history and local infectious disease prevalence,
+a.i) evidence of any other risk factors for transmissible diseases on the basis of a risk assessment, taking into consideration donor travel and exposure history and local infectious disease prevalence;

-j) presence on the donor’s body of physical signs implying a risk of transmissible disease(s),
+a.j) presence on the donor’s body of physical signs implying a risk of transmissible disease(s);

-k) ingestion of, or exposure to, a substance (such as cyanide, lead, mercury, gold) that may be transmitted to recipients in a dose that could endanger their health,
+a.k) ingestion of, or exposure to, a substance (such as cyanide, lead, mercury, gold) that may be transmitted to recipients in a dose that could endanger their health;

-l) recent history of vaccination with a live attenuated virus where a risk of transmission is considered to exist,
+a.l) recent history of vaccination with a live attenuated virus where a risk of transmission is considered to exist;

-m) transplantation with xenografts.
+a.m) transplantation with xenografts.

-2. Additional exclusion criteria for deceased child donors:
+2. Additional exclusion criteria for deceased child donors are:

-a) any children born from mothers with HIV infection or that meet any of the exclusion criteria described in paragraph 1 of this Article must be excluded as donors until the risk of transmission of infection can be definitely ruled out,
+a) any children born from mothers with HIV infection or that meet any of the exclusion criteria described in paragraph 1 of this Article must be excluded as donors until the risk of transmission of infection can be definitely ruled out;

-b) children aged less than 18 months born from mothers with HIV, hepatitis B, hepatitis C or HTLV infection, or at risk of such infection, and who have been breastfed by their mothers during the previous 12 months, cannot be considered as donors regardless of the results of the analytical tests,
+b) children aged less than 18 months born from mothers with HIV, hepatitis B, hepatitis C or HTLV infection, or at risk of such infection, and who have been breastfed by their mothers during the previous 12 months, cannot be considered as donors regardless of the results of the analytical tests;

 c) children of mothers with HIV, hepatitis B, hepatitis C or HTLV infection, or at risk of such infection, and who have not been breastfed by their mothers during the previous 12 months and for whom analytical tests, physical examinations, and reviews of medical records do not provide evidence of HIV, hepatitis B, hepatitis C or HTLV infection, can be accepted as donors.

-Article 18
+Article 15.
+Criteria for allogenic living donors

-(1) The tissue bank shall establish and document selection criteria for allogeneic living donors.
+1. The tissue bank shall establish and document selection criteria for allogeneic living donors.

-(2) Allogeneic living donors must be selected on the basis of the eligibility assessment procedure, which includes the analysis of their health condition and medical history collected by means of a questionnaire and an interview conducted by a qualified and trained healthcare professional, pursuant to paragraph 3 of this Article.
+2. Allogeneic living donors must be selected on the basis of the eligibility assessment procedure, which includes the analysis of their health condition and medical history collected by means of a questionnaire and an interview conducted by a qualified and trained healthcare professional, pursuant to paragraph 3 of this Article.

-(3) The eligibility assessment must include relevant factors that may assist in identifying and screening out persons whose donation could present a health risk to others, such as the possibility of transmitting infectious diseases, or health risks to themselves.
+3. The eligibility assessment must include relevant factors that may assist in identifying and screening out persons whose donation could present a health risk to others, such as the possibility of transmitting infectious diseases, or health risks to themselves.

-(4) The collection process must not interfere with or compromise the health or care of the donor.
+4. The collection process must not interfere with or compromise the health or care of the donor.

-(5) In the case of umbilical cord blood or amniotic membrane donation, the provisions of paragraphs 3 and 4 of this Article also apply to both mother and child.
+5. In the case of umbilical cord blood or amniotic membrane donation, the provisions of paragraphs 3 and 4 of this Article also apply to both mother and child.

-(6) Selection criteria referred to in paragraph 6 of this Article must take into consideration the specific tissues, together with the donor’s physical status and medical and behavioural history and the results of clinical investigations and laboratory tests establishing the donor’s state of health.
+6. Selection criteria referred to in paragraph 6 of this Article must take into consideration the specific tissues, together with the donor’s physical status and medical and behavioural history and the results of clinical investigations and laboratory tests establishing the donor’s state of health.

-(7) Allogeneic living donors must not be considered eligible for donation if one of the criteria set out in Article 17 of this Ordinance is met, except the criteria referred to in subparagraph 1 of point (a) of that Article.
+7. Allogeneic living donors must not be considered eligible for donation if one of the criteria set out in Article 14 of this Ordinance is met, except the criteria referred to in subparagraph “a.a” of paragraph 1 of that Article.

-(9) Depending on the tissue to be donated, other specific exclusion criteria may need to be added, such as:
+8. Depending on the tissue to be donated, other specific exclusion criteria may need to be added, such as:

-(a) pregnancy (except for donors of umbilical cord blood cells and amniotic membrane and sibling donors of haematopoietic progenitors),
+a) pregnancy (except for donors of umbilical cord blood cells and amniotic membrane and sibling donors of haematopoietic progenitors);

-(b) breastfeeding
+b) breastfeeding;